-- collection systems and water supply systems and other assistance as provided in this Chapter. - (2) The maximum principal amount of a revolving loan or a grant may be one hundred percent (100%) of the nonfederal share of the construction costs of any eligible project.
-The maximum principal amount of revolving loans made to any one local government unit during any fiscal year shall be three-five million dollars (\$3,000,000). (\$5,000,000).
-The maximum principal amount of grants made to any one local government unit during any fiscal year shall be one-two million dollars (\$1,000,000). (\$2,000,000). - (3) The State Treasurer shall be responsible for investing and distributing all funds appropriated or accruing to the Clean Water Revolving Loan and Grant Fund for revolving loans and grants under this Chapter.
-In fulfilling his responsibilities under this section, the State Treasurer shall make a written request to the Department of Environment and Natural Resources to arrange for the appropriated funds to be (i) transferred from the appropriate accounts to a local government unit to provide funds for one or more revolving loans or grants or (ii) invested as authorized by this Chapter with the interest on and the principal of such investments to be transferred to the local government unit to provide funds for one or more revolving loans or grants. - (b) Wastewater Accounts.
-The sums allocated in G.S.
+- (a) Revolving loans and grants. - (1) All funds appropriated or accruing to the Clean Water Revolving Loan and Grant Fund, other than funds set aside for administrative expenses, shall be used for revolving loans and grants to local government units for construction costs of wastewater treatment works, wastewater collection systems and water supply systems and other assistance as provided in this Chapter. - (2) The maximum principal amount of a revolving loan or a grant may be one hundred percent (100%) of the nonfederal share of the construction costs of any eligible project.
+The maximum principal amount of revolving loans made to any one local government unit during any fiscal year shall be three ten million dollars (\$3,000,000). (\$10,000,000).
+The maximum principal amount of grants made to any one local government unit during any fiscal year shall be one three million dollars (\$1,000,000). (\$3,000,000). - (3) The State Treasurer shall be responsible for investing and distributing all funds appropriated or accruing to the Clean Water Revolving Loan and Grant Fund for revolving loans and grants under this Chapter.
+In fulfilling his responsibilities under this section, the State Treasurer shall make a written request to the Department of Environment and Natural Resources to arrange for the appropriated funds to be (i) transferred from the appropriate accounts to a local government unit to provide funds for one or more revolving loans or grants or (ii) invested as authorized by this Chapter with the interest on and the principal of such investments to be transferred to the local government unit to provide funds for one or more revolving loans or grants.

+Wastewater Accounts. - The sums allocated in G.S.
 159G-4 and accruing to the various Wastewater Accounts in each fiscal year shall be used to make revolving loans and grants to local government units as provided below.
-The Department of Environment and Natural Resources shall disburse no funds from the Wastewater Accounts except upon receipt of written approval of the disbursement from the Environmental Management Commission. - (1) General Wastewater Revolving Loan and Grant Account.
-The funds in the General Wastewater Revolving Loan and Grant Account shall be used exclusively for the purpose of providing for revolving construction loans or grants in connection with approved wastewater treatment work or wastewater collection system projects. - (2) High-Unit Cost Wastewater Account.
-The funds in the High-Unit Cost Wastewater Account shall be available for grants to applicants for high-unit cost wastewater projects.
-Eligibility of an applicant for such a grant shall be determined by comparing estimated average household user fees for water and sewer service, for debt service and operation and maintenance costs, to one and one-half percent (1.5%) of the median household income in the eounty-local government unit in which the project is located.
-The projects which would require estimated average household water and sewer user fees greater than one and one-half percent (1.5%) of the median household income are defined as high-unit cost wastewater projects and will be eligible for a grant equal to the
+The Department of Environment and Natural Resources shall disburse no funds from the Wastewater Accounts except upon receipt of written approval of the disbursement from the Environmental Management Commission.